 Gambling is a form of entertainment for most players, a harmless way of spending their free time and money they can afford to lose.
 Responsible gamblers know that the house always wins in the long run.
 They understand that the onus of staying safe from the harmful consequences of gambling is on them.

-Licensed online casinos are also required by law to protect their customers from gambling harm.
+Licensed online casinos are required by law to protect their customers from gambling harm.
 They have to inform and educate their players about responsible gambling, problem gambling, addiction to gambling, and other related subjects.

 Here is a list of people at risk for gambling harm:

 If you feel that you have become a problem gambler, the first step to overcoming your problem is to come forward and admit it.
 Start by talking to your friends or family members about it.
-You may have become a victim of gambling harm because of certain unknown emotional or psychological issues, and it is time you become aware of those.
+You may have become a victim of gambling harm because of specific unknown emotional or psychological issues, and it is time you become aware of those.

 We can safely conclude that people become problem gamblers because of a combination of social, hereditary, psychological, and biological factors.

-• You spend work or study hours on gambling.
+• You spend work or study hours gambling.
 Instead of going to school/college or work, you log into your online casino or visit a land-based casino.

 • You cannot stop playing.
 You keep chasing your losses in the hopes of winning.